LaDoodleInTheHat/RPG-Game/README.md

  - quit (or q) to prompt save and exit
  - autosave (or a) to toggle autosave

-Try it by running `rpg-beta-0.3.1.exe`
+Try it by running `rpg-beta-0.4.0.exe`

-Also you kinda need python (prefereably the latest version) and it needs to be a path variable. :)
+There is also a `repair-beta-0.4.0.exe` that repairs your save file to the latest version if you have one from earlier